mobrun/a1-gregforbes/A1_GregForbes_MEB Comments.md

 Subsequently, I summed the amount of customers per month, over the year.
 This was performed by summing the electricity customers and gas customers over the year, then taking the maximum of the two to best represent the population.
 I divided this value by twelve, because these same customers will be ordering across every month.
 This was the denominator in my equation.

+Your choice for determining the number of customers assumes either all gas or all electricity customers also use either gas or electricity.
+That said I don't think that is an unreasonable assumption to make.
+My attempt to resolve the issue of unitentionally double counting customers was to average the averages.

 #### Q7 Paste a publicly viewable link to your Slides.